emcrisostomo/fswatch/README.md

 ------------

-See the `INSTALL` file for detailed information about how to configure and install fswatch.
+See the `INSTALL` file for detailed information about how to configure and install `fswatch`.

-fswatch is a C++ program and a C++ compiler compliant with the C++11 standard is required to compile it.
+`fswatch` is a C++ program and a C++ compiler compliant with the C++11 standard is required to compile it.
 Check your OS documentation for information about how to install the C++ toolchain and the C++ runtime.

-No other software packages or dependencies are required to configure and install fswatch but the aforementioned APIs used by the file system monitors.
+No other software packages or dependencies are required to configure and install `fswatch` but the aforementioned APIs used by the file system monitors.

 Usage
 -----

-fswatch accepts a list of paths for which change events should be received:
+`fswatch` accepts a list of paths for which change events should be received:

     $ fswatch [options] ... path-0 ... path-n

 The event stream is created even if any of the paths do not exist yet.
-If they are created after fswatch is launched, change events will be properly received.
+If they are created after `fswatch` is launched, change events will be properly received.
 Depending on the wathcher being used, newly created paths will be monitored after the amount of configured latency has elapsed.

-For more information, refer to the fswatch man page.
+For more information, refer to the `fswatch` man page.

 Bug Reports
 -----------